R3Conclave/conclave-core-sdk/docs/docs/azure.md

 Because caches are run by cloud providers DCAP supports vendor-specific plugins.
 Intel provides a default one which requires a [subscription](https://api.portal.trustedservices.intel.com/products/liv-intel-software-guard-extensions-provisioning-certification-service).

 Azure provides a DCAP [plugin](https://github.com/microsoft/Azure-DCAP-Client) that does not require a subscription.
-Conclave bundles and uses the Azure plugin by default.
+Conclave bundles and uses that plugin by default.
 The Azure caches are open to the public internet and can actually be used from anywhere.
 Azure Confidential Computing instances (DC4s_v2) come pre-provisioned for DCAP and as Conclave comes with the necessary libraries bundled, you don't need to do any further setup.